rustymagnet3000/burp_tips/README.md

 `Turbo Intruder` is a `Burp Suite extension` for sending large numbers of HTTP requests when you require extreme speed.

+The author of this extender said:

+> it's designed for sending lots of requests to a single host.
+If you want to send a single request to a lot of hosts, I recommend ZGrab.

 ### Enumeration

 #### Find API